Human Rights Poem: What do You Wear to Get Arrested?

 Above is the picture of Neda Agha-Soltan as she lay dying in Teheran

-It comes from an Iranian video which went viral, and, whilst it might be subject to copyright in Iran, author and original uploader are unknown, and my use of the picture constitutes "fair use" to illustrate the subject of this web page
+It comes from an Iranian video about her death which went viral, and, whilst it might be subject to copyright in Iran, author and original uploader are unknown, and my use of the picture constitutes "fair use" to illustrate the subject of this web page

 Neda was killed in Iran in 2009 during the student protests about vote rigging, rounded up and shot, even though she was only a bystander and not actually participating.
 Her death was caught on video by a very brave photographer and this iconic image was shown around the world within hours, although quickly suppressed in her own country.
 Regrettably, since then state abuse of human rights seems to have escalated right round the world, and there is a list as long as your arm of countries which give scant regard to the security and rights of their own citizens.